 3. RECYCLE: Finally, if the first 2 steps are not possible and you really have to get rid of an item, the third step of the 3R rule insists on making sure it finds its way into the recycling process (instead of throwing it in the dumpsite as an ultimate waste).
 In other words, you need to sort your waste.
 (Composting organic waste or giving it as food for animals is also good way of recycling.)

-IF YOU WANT TO LEARN MORE ABOUT LIMITS OF RECYCLING AND THE WAY TOWARDS ZERO WASTE, YOU CAN HAVE A LOOK AT OUR DEDICATED SUMMARY REPORT BELOW.
+IF YOU WANT TO LEARN MORE ABOUT LIMITS OF RECYCLING AND THE WAY TOWARDS ZERO WASTE, YOU CAN HAVE A LOOK AT OUR REPORT AND VIDEOS (SUBTITLES AVAILABLE IN ENGLISH) BELOW.

 NOW, LET'S GET BACK TO WASTE SORTING